backend_setup.py

 return {"vpc": self.vpc, "subnet": self.subnet}

-# CLI: cdktf deploy --auto-approve # or pulumi up
+# CLI: pulumi up --stack dev

 Strong Typing and Schema Validation for Cloud Definitions

-Dynamic typing obscures infrastructure misconfigurations until runtime execution.
+Dynamic typing obscures infrastructure misconfigurations until runtime.
 Integrating strict type hints and Pydantic models validates inputs against provider schemas before the engine runs.
 This approach significantly reduces drift and improves IDE autocomplete accuracy.
-Teams should adopt the validation conventions outlined in Python typing for cloud resource definitions to standardize input contracts across all modules.
-Reject unvalidated dictionaries at the module boundary.
+Adopt the validation conventions outlined in Python typing for cloud resource definitions to standardize input contracts across all modules.

 # config_validator.py

-from pydantic import BaseModel, Field, IPv4Network, ValidationError
+from pydantic import BaseModel, Field, IPvAnyNetwork, field_validator

 from typing import Optional